Skip to main content

 The bare minimum hope was that Prime Minister Keir Starmer and his foreign secretary, David Lammy, would display greater urgency to stop Israel’s genocide.

-Instead, the past 100 days have witnessed political complacency and complicity, as Palestinian and Lebanese have seen carnage, devastation and death - and in Gaza right now, erasure and extermination - including the gruesome video of 19-year-old student Sha'ban al-Dalou, burnt alive in a tent he was displaced to by an Israeli air strike which hit Al-Aqsa Hospital.
+Instead, the past 100 days have witnessed political complacency and complicity, as Palestinians and Lebanese have seen carnage, devastation and death - and in Gaza right now, erasure and extermination - including the gruesome video of 19-year-old student Sha'ban al-Dalou, burnt alive in a tent he was displaced to by an Israeli air strike which hit Al-Aqsa Hospital.

 Israel’s promises to do to Lebanon what it has done to Gaza are being fulfilled.
 No number of statements of UK government “concern”, through which it aims to abdicate itself, can ever match the growing list of Palestinians and Lebanese killed, maimed and displaced by Israeli bombardment.